ibm-messaging/mq-container/docs/usage.md

 The Docker image always uses `/mnt/mqm` for MQ data, which is correctly linked for you under `/var/mqm` at runtime.
 This is to handle problems with file permissions on some platforms.

 ## Running with the default configuration and Prometheus metrics enabled
 You can run a queue manager with [Prometheus](https://prometheus.io) metrics enabled.
-The following command will generate Prometheus metrics for your queue manager on `/metrics` port `9157`:
+The following command will generate Prometheus metrics for your queue manager on `/metrics` port `9157` via **HTTP**:

 ```sh
 docker run \